huhuhu0420/simple-ad-service/README.md

 docker-compose up
 ```

-There're two containers will be created, one is Golang for backend server, another is postgreSQL for DBMS.
+There're three containers will be created: Golang for the server, postgreSQL for the database, and Redis for the cache.

 Database will be initialized with some data, you can check the data in `sql/*.sql`.